-- 1. Navigate to the system menu ( v in the top right corner) and select FlexNet Manager Suite License. - 2.
+- 1. Go to the IT Assets License page (Administration > IT Asset Management Settings > IT Assets License). - 2.
 Scroll down to the section on Licensed products, and identify the card for FlexNet Manager for Datacenters. - 3.
 If the card is missing or grayed out, detailed Oracle inventory cannot be processed, and you should discuss your requirements with your Flexera consultant.